Bird flu: symptom, transmission, prevention and control

 What is Bird flu?

-a virus.
+Bird flu, a disease of birds, is caused by a virus known as Avian Influenza Typea virus.
 This is an illness that usually only affects birds.
 There are many different strains of the bird flu virus, but the most seen and the most deadly virus is called influenza A or H5N1 virus.
 This virus could affect several kinds of birds, for example, wild birds, turkeys, quails, chickens, and ducks.

 How does it spread?

-Bird flu is a contagious disease, which means that it spreads from
+Bird flu is a contagious disease, which means

 What are the symptoms in birds?